Teaching about North America

 In 2006, as part of the German national Excellence Initiative, the John F. Kennedy Institute set up the Graduate School for North American Studies.
 In 2012 the graduate school was approved for continued funding within the German Excellence Initiative.
 Its doctoral program focuses on the comprehensive and interdisciplinary study of the social, economic, and cultural change in North American societies at the beginning of the 21th century.
 The program offers theoretically and methodically sound training in the areas of cultural and literary studies, history, political science, sociology, and economics.

-The John F. Kennedy Institute for North American Studies is one of three central institutes at Freie Universität Berlin:
+The John F. Kennedy Institute for North American Studies is one of four central institutes at Freie Universität Berlin: